datacarpentry/r-socialsci/_episodes/02-Reading text files.md

 tail(SN7577_csv)       # shows last 6 rows (but truncates the variables)

 names(SN7577_csv)      # lists all of the column names names(SN7577_spss)     # Despite the extra text in the 'View' the column names for the spss variable
                        # are the same as the csv version
 rownames(SN7577_csv)   # list the column names, esentialy index numbers which we don't really need

-str(SN7577_csv)        # Show the overall structure of the variable, similar byt more complex to what
+str(SN7577_csv)        # Show the overall structure of the variable, similar but more complex to what
                        # what we have seen for other variables.
 summary(SN7577_csv)    # displays summary statistics for the different columns.
 ~~~
+{: .language-r}

 ## Slicing and Dicing a dataframe

 Dataframes are 2-dimensional, we describe them as having rows and columns.
 If we want to extract some specific data from a dataframe we need to specify the "coordinates"
 of the data.
 We give the row numbers first and then the column numbers.
 (Unfortunately this is the opposite to Excel, where we normally give the column letter and then the row number)

 There are a variety of ways of indicating the rows and columns of interest.
 How you specify can effect the datatype of the data returned